 Ancient grains make a modern comeback

-For much of the last 50 years, most Americans would have lived their whole lives without ever hearing about, much less trying, so-called ancient grains like quinoa, farro, amaranth, and spelt.
-Thanks to a widespread rediscovery of these high-protein, high-fiber, vitamin-rich grains, lower-quality “modern” grains are being forced to make room for a resurgence in grains that once sustained societies like the Aztecs.
-In just one year ending in 2018, shipments from distributors to U.S. foodservice outlets increased by double-digit percentage points.
+For much of the last 50 years, most Americans would have lived their whole lives without ever hearing about, much less trying, so-called "ancient grains" such as quinoa, farro, amaranth, and spelt.
+Thanks to a widespread rediscovery of these high-protein, high-fiber, vitamin-rich grains, lower-quality "modern" grains are being forced to make room for a resurgence in grains that once sustained societies like the Aztecs.
+In just one year ending in 2018, shipments from distributors to U.S. food service outlets increased by double-digit percentage points.

 The grocery store comes to you

 The rise of online retail in the 2000s changed the way Americans shop and forced traditional stores to evolve or die.
-Now, a race between the world's biggest companies to corner the budding grocery-delivery market is poised to do the same thing for food shopping and grocery stores.
-Walmart, Amazon, Target, and many other big retail names have gotten in on the action, each hoping to emerge as the leader of the industry, which is expected to capture 20% of the grocery market by 2025 for $100 billion in sales.
+Now, a race between the world's biggest companies to corner the budding grocery-delivery market is poised to do the same for food shopping and grocery stores.
+Walmart, Amazon, Target, and many other big retail names have gotten in on the action, each hoping to emerge as the industry leader, which is expected to capture 20% of the grocery market by 2025 for $100 billion in sales.

 Protein becomes the golden child

-Unlike fat, sugar, and carbs, one building block of food that has not gone in and out of vogue over the last 50 years is protein, a perennial favorite of scientific and medical studies over the decades.
-Weightlifters have long gobbled superhuman portions of chicken and tuna while supplementing with whey protein shakes.
+Unlike fat, sugar, and carbs, one building block of food that has not gone in and out of vogue over the last 50 years is protein, a perennial favorite of scientific and medical studies.
+Weight lifters have long gobbled superhuman portions of chicken and tuna while supplementing with whey protein shakes.
 The rise of the supplement industry and stores like GNC, however, brought the protein obsession to the masses.

 You may also like: The best streaming services for sports in 2021